Mako Yamashita: Personal life

 Yamashita was born on 31 December 2002 in Nagoya, Japan.

+She currently studies at Chukyo University's School of Sports Science.

 Career

+Early career

+Yamashita began learning how to skate in 2009 at the age of seven.
+That same year, she joined the Grand Prix Tokai Club, where Machiko Yamada became her coach.

+On the novice level, she won the bronze medal at the 2013–14 Japan Novice B Championships and silver at the 2015–16 Japan Novice A Championships.

 2016–2017 season

-Yamashita won two bronze medals at the ISU Junior Grand Prix series.
+Making her junior international debut on the ISU Junior Grand Prix series, Yamashita won the bronze medal at the 2016 JGP Japan and 2016 JGP Estonia.

+She subsequently finished sixteenth at the 2016–17 Japan Junior Championships.

 2017–2018 season

-In September 2017, Yamashita won the bronze medal at the ISU Junior Grand Prix in Salzburg, Austria behind Anastasia Tarakanova (Russia) and Lim Eun-soo (South Korea).
-She then won the silver medal at her next JGP event, held in Zagreb, Croatia, behind Sofia Samodurova (Russia).
+Yamashita started the season by finishing fourth on the junior level at the 2017 Asian Open Trophy.
+In September, she won the bronze medal at 2017 JGP Austria behind Anastasia Tarakanova and Lim Eun-soo.
+Yamashita then won the silver medal at her next JGP event, 2017 JGP Croatia, behind Sofia Samodurova.

-In March 2018, Yamashita won the bronze medal at the 2018 World Junior Figure Skating Championships.
+She subsequently won the silver medal at the 2017–18 Japan Junior Championships and placed tenth at the 2017–18 Japan Championships.
+In March, Yamashita won the bronze medal at the 2018 World Junior Figure Skating Championships.

 2018–2019 season: Senior debut

-In August 2018, Yamashita won the bronze medal at the 2018 CS Asian Trophy, behind Lim Eun-soo and Yuna Shiraiwa.
+In August 2018, Yamashita made her senior international debut, winning the bronze medal at the 2018 CS Asian Trophy, behind Lim Eun-soo and Yuna Shiraiwa.
 In September, she also won the bronze medal at the 2018 CS Lombardia Trophy, behind Elizaveta Tuktamysheva and Sofia Samodurova.

 In October, Yamashita debuted on the ISU Grand Prix series in the 2018–19 season.
 She won the silver medal at 2018 Skate Canada behind Elizaveta Tuktamysheva and ahead of Evgenia Medvedeva, the 2018 Olympic silver medalist.
 She then competed at 2018 Rostelecom Cup, where she placed seventh.

+Yamashita finished the season by placing sixth at the 2018–19 Japan Championships.